 Using Multiple VPN Connections Simultaneously

-Viscosity allows multiple VPN connections to be connected at a time.
+Viscosity allows multiple VPN connections to be connected simultaneously.
 To take advantage of this simply instruct a connection to connect without disconnecting any existing active connections.
 This allows for scenarios where you may need to connect to two remote networks at once, such as two office locations, or for when you need one VPN connection to connect through another.

 However, to use multiple VPN connections at the same time effectively it's necessary to have an understanding of how your computer directs traffic for each VPN connection to ensure that the VPN connections do not clash.
 This article is designed to cover the basics, however if in doubt please get in touch with your VPN Provider to check whether any configuration changes are necessary to your VPN connections.